 The operations manager directs the department through the development phase since human resources have a critical place in an organization's strategic hierarchy.
 Specific functions in this segment include succession planning and reporting to executive management.

 The head of the team's task is to understand how an organization functions and what its goals are.
-It allows them to design a strategy that will be in line with the mission and vision of their company.
+It allows them to design a strategy that is in line with the mission and vision of their company.

-The operations manager will also need to understand the organization's employees and how they work together, which is crucial to address their needs.
+The operations manager will also need to understand the organization's employees and how they work together, which is crucial to addressing their needs.

 Moreover, this phase revolves around reporting compliance disparities and the effect of compensation on employee satisfaction and overall company image.

 The person who manages HR operations is called the operational manager.
-The following duties are part of their job description:
+The following duties are part of HR operations managers job description:

 - Monitor employee relations issues such as grievances, terminations, and other personnel matters.